cefitzg/heterothermy/README.md

 Pkg.activate(@__DIR__);
 Pkg.instantiate()
 ```
-in each of the 16 julia scripts.
+in each of the 16 julia files.

 MATLAB version 2023B was used for all MATLAB-based calculations.

+Maple version 2022.0 was used for all Maple-based calculations.

 The model selection algorithm was run on Quest high performance computing facility at Northwestern University